erkghlerngm44/aniffinity/README.rst

 Examples
 --------

-Using ``a`` as the name of the initialised class, because I can't think of a better name that won't shadow anything that already/will exist(s).
+Using ``ma`` as the name of the initialised class, because I can't think of a better name that won't shadow anything that already/will exist(s).

 Example 1